simonmar/parconc-examples/README.md

-This is the sample code for the book *Parallel and Concurrent Programming in Haskell* (Simon Marlow, O'Reilly 2013).
+This is the sample code to accompany the book *Parallel and Concurrent Programming in Haskell* (Simon Marlow, O'Reilly 2013).

 To build the code on your system, you need either: